Conflict Resolution in the Workplace

 People use many different strategies to handle conflict resolution, but many of them are not effective.
 One of the most common mistaken forms of conflict resolution is ignoring the issues.
 The conflict will not go away if you avoid it, and often sweeping the issues under the rug can make them worse.
 Conflict affects everyone in the work environment.
-As an employer it is also important to deal with conflict between employees carefully.
+As an employer, it is also important to deal with the conflict between employees carefully.
 Do not meet separately with the people involved in the conflict.
-According to humanresources.about.com, “If you allow each individual to tell their story to you, you risk polarizing their positions.”
-It’s best to speak with both parties involved in the conflict to determine a solution that will work for both of them.
+According to humanresources.about.com, "If you allow each individual to tell their story to you, you risk polarizing their positions."
+It's best to speak with both parties involved in the conflict to determine a solution that will work for both of them.
 It is also important to remember that office conflict affects more than just the parties involved.
 Conflict resolution is extremely important because a conflict between two people can make the work environment miserable for everyone in the office.

-The best way to deal with a conflict in the workplace is follow the Interest-Based Relational Approach (IBR approach).
-When using the IBR approach to deal with a hostile work environment, it’s important to remember that good relationships are the first priority.
+The best way to deal with a conflict in the workplace is to follow the Interest-Based Relational Approach (IBR approach).
+When using the IBR approach to deal with a hostile work environment, it's important to remember that good relationships are the first priority.
 You want to be sure to keep people and problems separate.
-Mindtools.com reminds you to “recognize that in many cases the other person is not just ‘being difficult’ – real and valid differences can lie behind conflictive positions.
-By separating the problem from the person, real issues can be debated without damaging working relationships.”
-Once you’re aware that many workplace problems rise from personal problems, you can begin to resolve the issues more effectively.
+Mindtools.com reminds you to "recognize that in many cases the other person is not just 'being difficult' – real and valid differences can lie behind conflicting positions.
+By separating the problem from the person, real issues can be debated without damaging working relationships."
+Once you're aware that many workplace problems arise from personal problems, you can begin to resolve the issues more effectively.

 At Menlo Partners we know that dealing with conflict in the workplace is very important.
 When left to its own devices, a hostile work environment can cause problems for everyone present.
-For more advice on how to deal with workplace issues, visit our blog or contact us today.